Last updated in March 2017

-Bilateral political relations between Germany and Peru are friendly and trustful.
+Bilateral political relations between Germany and Peru are marked by friendship and mutual trust.
 Germany supports Peru’s state modernisation, including strengthening institutions and the civil service at various government levels and promoting civil society participation.
 In development cooperation, Germany is also helping to improve urban water management and wastewater disposal and is involved in nature conservation projects and measures to combat climate change.

 Germany is a major trading partner of Peru’s, supplying high quality capital goods and importing from Peru raw materials and agricultural products.
 The principal German imports from Peru are mineral resources as well as fish meal, asparagus and coffee.
 Germany’s main exports to Peru are motor vehicles, machinery of all kinds, electrical goods and pharmaceutical products.

 Peru is a partner country of German development cooperation and one of the biggest recipients of German development cooperation funding in Latin America.
 This assistance is greatly valued and appreciated by the Peruvian side.
-In all, Peru has received some EUR 2 billion in Financial Cooperation (FC) and Technical Cooperation (TC) since bilateral cooperation began.
+In all, Peru has received some two billion euros in Financial Cooperation (FC) and Technical Cooperation (TC) since bilateral cooperation began.

-In consultation with the Peruvian government, bilateral development cooperation focuses on the following three priority areas: democracy, civil society and public administration; drinking water supply and sanitation; and sustainable rural development, management of natural resources and climate change.
+In consultation with the Peruvian Government, bilateral development cooperation focuses on the following three priority areas:

 More information is available on the website of the Federal Ministry for Economic Cooperation and Development:

 Culture and education

 Another priority area of cultural cooperation is scientific and academic exchange.
 In 2015, there were 207 Peruvians studying in Germany on German Academic Exchange Service (DAAD) scholarships.
 Conversely, the DAAD provided support to 199 Germans studying in Peru.
 A DAAD academic teacher has been working at the Pontificia Universidad Católica del Perú in Lima since August 2011 and a DAAD Information Centre was opened there in March 2016.